btjanaka/dance-old/README.md

    - `output-histogram.pdf`: a PDF file holding histograms of the bond orders in every output-tri-n-data.csv file you pass in, as well as a histogram of the bond orders in all files combined (put on one plot together)
 3. Use SELECT mode to make a final selection of molecules.
-This mode separates molecules by the total Wiberg bond order around the trivalent nitrogen, as well as a "fingerprint" consisting of the atomic number, connectivity, aromaticity, and Wiberg bond order of the atoms connected to the trivalent nitrogen.
+This mode puts molecules into "bins" based on total Wiberg bond order around the trivalent nitrogen, as well as a "fingerprint" consisting of the atomic number, connectivity, aromaticity, and Wiberg bond order of the atoms connected to the trivalent nitrogen.
 It then selects the smallest molecules in each bin and generates an [output directory](#output-directories) with the final selected molecules.

 ## Installation